Chicago & North Western Railway

 Locomotive operating weights shown in the roster are an average weight from each group of locomotives.
 Each locomotive may have an actual weight as much as 2,000 pounds heavier or lighter than the weight shown.
 Operating weights shown for the GP7Rs and GP9Rs are an average for each group.
 These units may vary as much as 3,000 pounds heavier or lighter because of the variety of original units from which they were rebuilt.

-Unit Weight Classification
+Operating Weight Classification

 C&NW classifies its units by weight, with the class displayed on the locomotive cab side: